trevismurithi/react-cleaner/README.md

 - 💪 **TypeScript support**: Works with TypeScript, JavaScript, JSX, and TSX files
 - 🧪 **Dry run mode**: Preview what would be deleted without actually deleting files
 - 💾 **Smart caching**: Caches scan results for faster subsequent runs (automatically invalidates on file changes)
+- 🎨 **CSS and styled-components support**: Detects images used in CSS files and styled-components

 ## Installation